unusep/main/src/test/data/ManualTesting/TestScript.md

 Other examples to show that the order of the parameters doesn't matter

-- `add /d Positive attitude /t Improve yourself` : to add a floating task with `title` "Improve yourself" and `description` "Positive attitude", The task can be found in the `Inbox` default panel
+- `add /d Positive attitude /t Improve yourself` : to add a floating task with `title` "Improve yourself" and `description` "Positive attitude", The task can be found in the `Inbox` build-in panel

 - `add /r daily /t Running /s tomorrow 6 am /e tomorrow 7pm` : to add a daily recurring task starting from tomorrow onwards titled "Running".
-The task can be found in the `Next` default panel
+The task can be found in the `Next` build-in panel

 > Wrong command such as* `add wfsdf` or `add` will prompt the users that the command is wrong in the feedback panel.
 This is true for any other commands and will be omitted from now on.

 ### edit
 We can `edit` any field of a task we have created by providing the task's index in the current task panel.
-Let's go to the `All` default panel and type:
+Let's go to the `All` build-in panel and type:

 - `edit 1 /t Submit Assignment 5` : The task title changes from "Submit Assignment 4" to "Submit Assignment 5".

-Let's go to the `Inbox` default panel.
+Let's go to the `Inbox` build-in panel.
 Type

 - `edit 2 /e 2 days from now /c Reminders` : The floating task is removed from `Inbox` as it now has a due date.
-You can check in `Next` default panel or `Reminders` category panel.
+You can check in `Next` build-in panel or `Reminders` category panel.
 The feedback panel shows the details of the task before and after edited.

 - `edit 100` : will show an invalid command as the index 100 is greater than the our list size.